 ✱ NOTE: The new User Interface (UI) is currently in Feature Preview, but will become standard in our 2102 release, which starts rolling out in Q2 2021.
 If you would like your new icons to be available in the 2102 release, be sure to make your changes prior to the release.

-Navigation icons in MyGeotab are line-style icons.
-Although some icons include a fill on smaller areas (such as the Map icon), please use the line-style where possible to ensure uniformity with other native elements in the application.
+Navigation icons in MyGeotab are flat, solid icons.
+Please use the flat, solid style where possible to ensure uniformity with other native elements in the application.

 When creating your icon, be sure it conforms to the following: